remotestorage/armadietto/notes/modular-server.md

 The secret used to generate JWTs must have at least 64 cryptographically random ASCII characters.

-The `account` object has methods to create users and check passwords.
 The streaming storage handler is Express middleware and does the actual storage.

+The `account` object has methods to create user accounts somewhere, and check passwords.
+When it is created, it should be passed the streaming storage handler.

-They may be the same object (as they are for S3-compatible storage).
+They may be the same object (S3-compatible storage can use itself for an account object, or a different type of account object).

-S3-compatible storage is typically configured using environment variables; see the note for details.
+S3-compatible storage is typically configured using environment variables; see the note [S3-streaming-store.md](`./S3-streaming-store.md`) for details.

 If your server runs at a path other than root, you *MUST* pass the `basePath` argument to appFactory.